he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/monster/Two-Headed Troll.md

 ###  Mother of Trolls

-Trolls and [[Ettin]] do not normally seek one another as mates, but this pairing is the source of the original two-headed trolls—such couplings were engineered and arranged by the cult of [[Lamashtu]] in ages past.
+Trolls and [[DATABASE/monster/Ettin|ettins]] do not normally seek one another as mates, but this pairing is the source of the original two-headed trolls—such couplings were engineered and arranged by the cult of [[DATABASE/deity/Lamashtu|Lamashtu]] in ages past.
 Oblivious to their origin, two-headed trolls tend to give no deference to the Mother of Monsters.